evanbones/etcetera/README.md

 * **Copper Tap** – A valve block that can be toggled on/off to drip particles from the block behind it (water, lava, honey, crying obsidian, rubber).
 When attached to a log above a cauldron, it slowly extracts rubber into it.
 * **Custom Paths** – Shoveling Sand, Red Sand, Snow Blocks, or Gravel creates custom Path blocks.
+* **Rubber** - Obtained by tapping a tree log with a Copper Tap.
+Slightly less bouncy than Slime.
+Can be crafted into Rubber Buttons, which are waterloggable.

 ### Mobs